System Design Space

 Application Layer

-Applications and their interactions: components, interfaces and services that support business.
+Applications, components, interfaces, and services that support business behavior.

 Application ComponentApplication InterfaceApplication Service